-My research areas focus on predictive modelling (data assimilation methods, model reduction and optimal controls) in geophysical models as well as applications in ocean, atmospheric, multiphase flows and environmental problems.
+My research areas focus on predictive modelling (machine learning, data assimilation methods, model reduction and optimal controls) in geophysical models as well as applications in ocean, atmospheric, multiphase flows and environmental problems.
 The application areas I mostly look at are environmental issues (air pollution), natural hazard (flooding, for example), ocean and engineering problems.

 The application areas focus on:

 - Machine learning based rapid response tools for real-time operation prediction, uncertain analysis and optimal controls;

 - Sub-grid physical parameterization schemes in atmospheric modelling;

 - Real time air pollution forecasting at high spatial and temporal scales;

 - Machine learning-based coupling of multiple scale models from neighbour, city to street sales